cypress-io/cypress-documentation/content/api/plugins/before-run-api.md

 title: Before Run API
 ---

 The `before:run` event fires before a run starts.
-The event only fires when running via `cypress run`.
+When running cypress via `cypress open`, the event will fire when opening a project.

 The event will fire each time `cypress run` executes.
 As a result, if running your specs in [parallel](/guides/guides/parallelization), the event will fire once for each machine on which the tests are run.